carpentries/carpentries.org/content/posts/2025/03/carpentries-lab-introduction-to-deep-learning-with-python.md

 ### A brief history of the development of this lesson

-What follows is a year-by-year history of the main contributors of the lesson.
+What follows is a year-by-year history of the main contributors to the lesson.
 Of course, GitHub keeps the score, and all contributions to the commit history, big and, especially, small, can be better tracked [in this interactive contributor graph](https://github.com/carpentries-lab/deep-learning-intro/graphs/contributors).
 Over the years 30 people contributed to this lesson!